Clinical & Community Programs

 In addition to conducting high level research, members of the IAR are committed to serving the community and individuals with autism and related developmental disorders through provision of effective intervention and treatment programs, as well as consultation with parents, educators, and clinical providers.
 The following is a list of programs offered by members of the IAR.
 Some of these involve community-based programming and others involve programs that are part of a research study.

-Cost of the 2013 program for new families is $400.
+Tuition for the 2014 program for new families is $400.
 A sliding scale is available if needed.

 To apply or for further information, please contact the IAR at email@example.com or 716-888-2800.

 The WNY Sibshop at Canisius College is a program dedicated to the common concerns and challenges faced by the siblings of individuals with developmental disorders.
 Having a family member with a serious developmental disorder can have a profound effect on the lives of the whole family.
 The Sibshop is designed to increase opportunities for peer support and information for the siblings of such individuals.
 The program also works to increase overall understanding of ways that parents and health providers can better relate to and address sibling issues.
 Ultimately, the affected children will benefit from this effort, as understanding and ways of coping are achieved by their siblings.
 Trained staff an environment where the siblings feel safe and comfortable and are free to openly talk about their relationships with their brothers and sisters.
 The program includes games, discussions, and bonding experiences for the siblings who attend.
 This is a time for them to be the focus of attention and feel special.